cwchentw/lightweight-cms/content/tip/_index.md

 ---
-title: Tips for mdcms
+title: Tips for Lightweight CMS
 weight: 3
 ---

-Short text to illustrate how to use mdcms.
+Short text to illustrate how to use Lightweight CMS.
 They intend to supplement other posts on this site.